shuchin/shuchin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-This is a new website heavily under construction.

 ##### Affiliations
 - [Department of ECE, Tufts University](https://engineering.tufts.edu/ece/) 161 College Ave, Medford, MA 02464,
   - Office: Halligan Hall, Room 144